cxharris/testing-the-docs-source/docs/show-me-the-tools/taiko/taiko-quickstart.md

 # Taiko quickstart
+This section is a gentle introduction to Taiko and some of the tools we've chosen to use with it.
+As well as presenting basic Taiko commands, it demonstrates the kind of workflows we'll use when we ramp up the complexity as we develop our test suites.

 ## Quick start

-If you have installed all of the prerequisites, you can launch Taiko by simply typing the following at the VSCode command prompt (accessible via `CTRL '` from within VSCode) at the root of your designated test folder:
+After installing all of the prerequisites, you can launch Taiko by simply typing the following at the VSCode command prompt (accessible via `CTRL '` from within VSCode) at the root of your designated test folder:

 ```
 npx taiko
 ```
 <details>
   <summary><b>npx</b></summary>
   <div>